mosesvk/mosesvk/README.md

 ![image](https://user-images.githubusercontent.com/72669250/113784961-78a17a80-96f3-11eb-87ff-022176cac2fb.png)

 ### Husband & Father
-#### Junior Software Developer who loves to build and develop programming projects :computer:   Striving for effective and clean code everyday.
+#### Software Developer who loves to build and develop programming projects :computer:   Striving for effective and clean code everyday.
 I am excited to meet anyone who is willing to collaborate and work together   :handshake: I wish you the best on your coding journey..

 #### Feel free to contact me via LinkedIn or email.